Excerpt from the official Academic Programs Catalog.

 In addition to meeting the requirements of the University and the College of Natural Science, students must meet the requirements specified below.

 Regular admission to the Master of Science degree in Biomedical Laboratory Operations requires completion of a bachelor of science degree, with a minimum grade-point average of 3.0, in a field of study directly related to the focus of this program and a minimum of two years’ experience in a clinical laboratory setting.
+Applicants must submit official transcripts, three letters of recommendation, a letter of intent or purpose statement, a brief resume, and General Record Examination (GRE) scores.
+For applicants in which English is not their first language, the Test of English as a Foreign Language (TOEFL) must be taken.
 Applicants with certification in a clinical laboratory profession may apply their clinical education or internship experience towards the two-year experience requirement.
 Scholastic record, experience, personal qualifications and career goals are taken into consideration to determine the applicant’s acceptability.

 Requirements for the Master of Science Degree in Biomedical Laboratory Operations

 The student must complete 31 credits under Plan B (without thesis).
 The specific program of study includes competence in statistics and completion of a project in Biomedical Laboratory Operations as determined in consultation with the student’s guidance committee.
 The final oral examination, which covers both course work and research, is administered by the student’s guidance committee.

 The following courses (8 credits):